TryItOnline/tiosetup/README.md

 TRYITONLINENET=www2.tryitonline.nz
 # Domain where https://tio.run will be hosted
 TIORUN=tio2.tryitonline.nz
-# Domain where arena.tryitonline.net will be hosted
+# Comma separate list of domains where arena1.tryitonline.net, etc will be hosted
 ARENA=arena2.tryitonline.nz
 # This is your email used for LetsEncrypt certificate revocations
 EMAIL=letsencrypt@tryitonline.nz